Cyclokitty/100Days2018/README.md

 Finished the project and it works!
 Sent it in for a look over.

 Next, need to complete the Scrum exam.

+Ok, have to do some more work on the project.
+Display the images from the returned json.
+Had a momentary brain bubble when I had difficulty reaching into the json.
+But I go it!

+Will display the images tomorrow.